k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/21_broadway_and_fabric_example.md

 In this example you can either use the **CheckNegative** Broadway flow you created in [Example 2 - Inner Flow and Error Handling](16_broadway_addl_features_ex2.md) or create a new flow.

 The purpose of **CheckNegative** flow is to validate if the input is a negative number or not.
-In case of a negative number return the current date, otherwise throw an error message.
+In case of a positive number return the current date, otherwise throw an error message.

 1. Deploy an LU that includes the flow definitions.
    * If the flow is created under Shared Objects, deploy any LU, for example CRM LU.